Spatial-Similarity-Task/SST/README.md

 SST is written in C#, and do not require that Unity be install on your computer to run.

 ## Install
-You can clone the repository or download the SST.zip file here (https://ucsdcloud-my.sharepoint.com/:u:/g/personal/mborzell_ucsd_edu/EY_sue4yOuxNkvU-cZ9fKNMBpe5Apq9iGfa-1pZhIOZ9iQ?e=NFnai7).
+You can clone the repository or download the SST.zip file [here](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/mborzell_ucsd_edu/EY_sue4yOuxNkvU-cZ9fKNMBpe5Apq9iGfa-1pZhIOZ9iQ?e=NFnai7).

 ## Reference
-If you use this task and/or incorporate this code into your project, kindly cite:
+If you use this task and/or incorporate this code into your project, kindly cite: citation TBD

-citation TBD

 Direct link: TBD

 ## Data Output